Esethical/CodeHS-Guide/README.md

 # CodeHS-Guide
-Codes for CodeHS (Use only if needed)
+APCS Codes for CodeHS (Use as a reference to help with your coding)